 Journalists are not investors.
 They are not looking for product pitches and the most amazing ideas in the world.
 They are looking for stories to write home about.
 Approaching your email from this point of view gives you the edge over everyone else who is just pitching and marketing.
 Make your pitch to journalists a story.
 This involves beginning from what unique problem your product solves and putting some interesting numbers in there to prove it.

 What amount of research have you done and what is your background?
 Don’t mention going to MIT and starting this cool idea in your garage, that stuff is boring.
 In fact, almost every startup today starts in the garage.
 It has become too mainstream to even mention that fact, so have some interesting story about yourself and what you were doing when you realized you could change the world with your idea which led to a business.

 The story the journalist is interested in is what problem your product solves, what numbers you have to back up that, how does your product fit in the macro view of the whole industry, what your story is, how you stumbled on your business idea and how you developed your product.
 These are the first things you should have – in very brief statements, in order to get that call or email back.

 2. Interest their readers

 Readers are everything to journalists.
 If your story won’t interest the readers of the journalists you are emailing then you are done there.
-Sometimes it might take a lot of persuasion to convince the journalists that their readers will be interested in the product and story.
+Sometimes it might take a lot of persuasions to convince the journalists that their readers will be interested in the product and story.
 Make sure your story is geared for the readers, and journalists will take it.
 To find out if the story interests the readers the best thing is to find out some of the most popular pieces by the journalists you are targeting, their most popular pieces show where their hearts are, and what they would like to always write about.